Energy Future Project Team Bios

 Sarah Huntley is the Media Relations/Communications Manager for the City of Boulder.
 She joined the city in 2008, following a 15-year career as a journalist with daily newspapers in Virginia, Florida and Denver (Rocky Mountain News).
 In addition to an expertise in media relations, effective communication by local governments and emergency response, Ms. Huntley has worked on the Energy Future initiative since the 2010 franchise discussions with Xcel Energy.
 With the assistance of her colleagues and a talented group of creative consultants, she has overseen the city’s education, awareness and outreach efforts around the often complicated terrain of energy supply.
 These efforts have been recognized for their innovation and success by several communications and government organizations.
 Ms. Huntley has a bachelor’s degree in government from Connecticut College and a master’s degree in journalism from Columbia University’s School of Journalism.

 Heidi Joyce provides principal coordination and administrative support to the energy staff teams on matters related to the Municipalization Exploration Project.
-Heidi has over 17 years of experience providing administrative support to the City of Boulder.
-Heidi has a B.A. in Communications from the University of Colorado, Boulder.
+She has over 18 years of experience providing administrative support to the City of Boulder.
+Ms. Joyce has a B.A. in Communications from the University of Colorado, Boulder.

 Bob Harberg has been the Principal Engineer – Utilities since July 1990.
 In this position he manages the Utilities Division Capital Improvement Program.
 This program includes long‑range planning, design and construction for the City’s water, wastewater, flood management and drainage utilities.
 Facilities included in this work program include water storage, transmission, pumping and distribution; hydroelectric, cogeneration and solar photovoltaic; wastewater and storm water conveyance; flood mitigation; and water and wastewater treatment.
 He manages a professional staff of ten people and an annual budget of approximately $10 million in addition to projects funded with bond proceeds.
 In addition, Mr. Harberg managed the design and construction of the City’s telecommunications network infrastructure including fiber optic cable and conduit.
 Prior to this position he was a Project Manager for Utilities (1989‑1990) and worked on a variety of capital improvement projects including a major expansion to the City’s wastewater treatment and sludge processing facilities.
 He worked as a civil engineer for Black & Veatch Engineering (1978‑1989) where he was involved in water supply and treatment; wastewater collection and treatment; hazardous waste cleanup and cogeneration projects.
 Mr. Harberg received his Bachelor of Science in Civil Engineering from the University of Nebraska, his Master of Science in Civil Engineering from the University of Colorado and he is a licensed professional engineer in Colorado.
 He authored the book Planning and Managing Reliable Urban Water Systems (American Water Works Association, 1997) and has served as an expert witness in water system reliability proceedings.
 Most recently, Mr. Harberg has been coordinating the separation engineering and reliability analysis associated with the city’s municipalization exploration project.

-Cheryl Pattelli is the Director of Fiscal Services for the City of Boulder and a member of the clean energy finance team.
-Cheryl holds a bachelor's degree in accounting from the University of Illinois, an MBA with a Finance concentration from DePaul University, and is a Certified Public Accountant.
-Cheryl began her career at Arthur Andersen, LLP and then worked as the Chief Financial Officer of Kane County, Illinois, for over 15 years.
-Cheryl joined the City of Boulder in 2012 and is a current member of the GFOA Treasury and Investments Management Committee and is the co-chair of the Colorado GFOA (CGFOA) Education Committee.
+Cheryl Pattelli is the Directory of Fiscal Services for the City of Boulder and a member of the clean energy finance team.
+She holds a bachelor's degree in accounting from the University of Illinois, an MBA with a Finance concentration from DePaul University, and is a Certified Public Accountant.
+Ms. Pattelli began her career at Arthur Andersen, LLP and then worked as the Chief Financial Officer of Kane County, Illinois, for over 15 years.
+Ms. Pattelli joined the City of Boulder in 2012 ans is a current member of the GFOA Treasury and Investments Management Committee and is the co-chair of the Colorado GFOA Education Committee.